crupig/LLMs-as-a-judge-for-SE-tse_RP/README.md

 **8) Qualitative manual analysis of judgement failure cases:**

 The goal is to extract a sample of cases in which each LLM as judge fails at judging a candidate method.
 For each judge we sample 15 false positives (i.e., cases in which the candidate is evaluated positively by the judge, but does not pass the relative test of the CoderEval dataset) and false negatives (i.e., candidates that are evaluated negatively by the judge, but do pass the relative test of the CoderEval dataset).
 We sample 15 examples (when present) per judge and per category of failure (false positives/negatives).
 We define a set of categories for which the judge may fail at judging the candidate method and then we assign each case of failure to one or more of our categories.
 The output of our manual analysis is reported in ```cg_MA.csv```, whereas the number of occurrences of each category is reported in ```cg_MA_false_positives.csv``` and ```cg_MA_false_negatives.csv```.
-These files are in the ```data/results``` folder.
+These files are in the ```data/code_generation_manual_analysis``` folder.

 ## Creation of the Code Summarization benchmark for Java

 For this part of our work we create a code summarization benchmark for Java starting from the CoderEval dataset discussed above.
 Our dataset features human judgements of 594 summaries.
 To build the dataset, we selected from the CoderEval benchmark the top-100 Java methods in terms of number of statements they feature.
 We decided to focus on the longest methods since those are the ones for which a good summary is likely to make a difference in terms of code comprehensibility and, thus, assessing the quality of summaries for these methods may make more sense.
 Among these 100 methods we found one that was a duplicate and was thus removed from the set, leaving us with 99 methods.
 For each of them, we have the associated code summary written by the original developer of the method.
 Also, we asked five LLMs (i.e., CodeLlama 7B, 13B, and 34B, GPT-3.5-turbo and GPT-4-turbo) to generate a summary for each of these 99 methods, leading to the total of 99 (manually written) + 99×5 automatically generated) = 594 summaries.
 The prompt used to generate code summaries with the LLMs is documented in ```prompts/prompt-summary-generation.tex```.
-The dataset is available at ```data/cs_benchmark/benchmark.csv```.
+We asked 3 different experienced Java developers to evaluate the quality of the summaries in terms of ```content adequacy``` (the extent to which the comment summarizes all information that can be inferred from the source code), ```conciseness``` (the extent to which the comment contains unnecessary information) and ```fluency & understandability``` (the extent to which the comment is easy to understand).
+This manual analysis leaves us with 3 scores (from 1 to 5) for ```content adequacy```, 3 for ```conciseness``` and 3 for ```fluency & understandability``` for every of the 594 summaries.
+We asked the human raters to evaluate each aspect independently from one another (i.e., a summary can be considered concise even if the information it contains is wrong).
+Our dataset is available at ```data/cs_benchmark/benchmark.csv```.

-## LLM as judge on Code Summarization task
+## LLM-as-a-judge on Code Summarization task
 ### Pipeline

 We use the dataset described before to run our judgements on code summarization.

-**1) LLMs as a judge for code summarization (```judge_code_summarization.py```):**
+**1) LLM-as-a-judge for code summarization (```judge_code_summarization.py```):**

 - for each snippet-summary pair, a chosen model as judge is asked to assert the quality of the summary with respect to the snippet.
 The judge is asked to give a ```#Rating``` and a ```#Rationale``` for 3 different aspects: ```content adequacy```, ```conciseness``` and ```fluency & understandability```.
 The optimized prompt that we fed to the LLMs as judge is reported in ```prompts/prompt-judge-code-summarization.tex```;
 - for this task we select only 5 LLMs which will play the role of the judge (namely ```codellama/CodeLlama-7b-Instruct-hf```, ```codellama/CodeLlama-13b-Instruct-hf```, ```codellama/CodeLlama-34b-Instruct-hf```, ```gpt-3.5-turbo```, ```gpt-4-turbo```) because unfortunately the LLMs belonging to the DeepSeek Coder family often give an invalid output.